The Impact of Acquisitions in the Biotechnology Sector on R&D Productivity: Introduction

 \section{Introduction}

+The impact of the acquisition of high-tech companies on innovation is still a matter of debate.
+On one hand, acquisitions are beneficial as they provide start-up inventors with additional resources, thereby potentially increasing R\&D productivity.
+On the other hand, acquisitions can reduce the productivity of inventors working in the target company.
+This reduction in productivity can happen both unintentionally \citep{hitt1991effects,Kapoor2007} and intentionally, as in the case of 'killer acquisitions' \citep{cunningham2021}.

+More generally, the innovation performance of a company after an acquisition depends on its ability to reorganize its activities in a way that leverages the assets and capabilities of the acquired company \citep{Hussinger2018} and on the ability of inventors to adapt to the new organizational environment or to find a viable exit strategy \citep{Kim2022}.

-A firm's post-acquisition performance depends on its ability to reorganise the activities to exploit the assets and capabilities of the acquired company \citep{Hussinger2018}.
-Crucially for \acf{rnd} intensive industries, the success of the acquisition depends on both tangible and intangible assets.
-Therefore, intellectual property, both codified (e.g., patents) and tacit (i.e., crucial employee know-how), must be managed with care to avoid jeopardising the takeover. \citet{Gottweis2006} find that employee turnover is a primary reason for \ac{ma} failure, with reportedly up to three-quarters of these deals failing \citep{King2004}.
-This is particularly relevant in knowledge-intensive industries after a paradigmatic change, such as the life sciences, which saw a rush of \acp{ma} in the Nineties \citep{riccaboni2002firm} to absorb knowledge in the emerging field of biotechnology. \ac{ma} deals in 1999 involving US companies were worth well over 500 Billion USD \citep{Danzon2007}, highlighting the economic importance of the practice.
-At the time, the target companies were primarily new biotechnology firms (NBFs) founded since the mid-Seventies and poised to challenge the leadership of established pharmaceutical companies \citep{orsenigo2001technological, riccaboni2002firm, beraud2020, pammolli2021}.
-The biopharmaceutical sector is an exceptionally \ac{rnd} intensive sector, with \citet{PRMA2012} claiming that as much as 17\% of revenue is devoted to \ac{rnd}, compared to the US industry average of 4\% \citep{Danzon2007}.
-The importance of patents specifically, and intellectual property in general, is well-known in the bio-pharmaceutical industry \citep{cohen2000}.
-Therefore the knowledge embodied in patent inventor teams is crucial to developing innovative drugs.
+Crucially for R\&D-intensive industries, the acquisition's success depends on both tangible and intangible assets.
+Therefore, intellectual property, both codified (e.g. patents) and tacit (i.e. crucial employee know-how), must be managed carefully so as not to jeopardize acquisitions.
+High uncertainty and asymmetric information between the acquiring company and the target company's inventors can lead to disagreements about the potential value of their knowledge in the new organizational environment.
+The turnover of inventors after acquisitions is a consequence of such disagreements.

+This is particularly relevant in knowledge-intensive industries after a paradigmatic change, such as in the life sciences, which saw a rush of M\&A at the turn of the century \citep{riccaboni2002firm} to absorb knowledge in the emerging field of biotechnology.\footnote{M\&A deals in 1999 involving US companies were worth well over 500 Billion USD \citep{Danzon2007}, highlighting the economic importance of the practice.}

+At that time, the primary of these acquisitions were new biotechnology firms (NBFs) that had been founded since the mid-1970s and were poised to challenge the leadership of the established pharmaceutical companies \citep{orsenigo2001technological, riccaboni2002firm, beraud2020, pammolli2021}.
+The biopharmaceutical sector is an exceptionally R\&D intensive sector, with \citet{PRMA2012} claiming that up to 17\% of revenue is spent on R\&D, compared to the US industry average of 4\% \citep{Danzon2007}.
+The importance of patents in particular and intellectual property in general is well known in the biopharmaceutical industry \citep{cohen2000}.
+Therefore, the knowledge embodied in the teams of inventors is crucial for developing innovative drugs.